pszemraj/ai-msgbot/README.md

 #### Why?

-In a nutshell, to leverage the strengths of the GPT family of models while using the structure to 'automate' what would be challenging tasks in an open domain.
+In a nutshell, to leverage the strengths of the GPT family of models while using the script structure and domain knowledge to compensate for tasks not well-handled by pure text generation.

-Chatbots have been around for a long time and are used in many different contexts.
-You can find examples of chatbots on your local massive service-oriented corporation's website.
-These chatbots are typically scripted around a few likely user inputs and can respond to those inputs.
+"Chatbots" exist today and are used in many contexts.
+You can find examples of them on your local massive service-oriented corporation's website.
+These chatbots are typically scripted around a few likely inputs and desired answers for the use case.
 They fail, however, at generating "real" responses to arbitrary inputs, which makes them seem limited.

-> Ask the next chatbot you find on a website: "A further question of your preferences: straight booling vs. dimensional booling?"
+> Ask the next chatbot on the web: "A further question of your preferences: straight booling vs. dimensional booling?"

-- GPT **is good at generating text** in ways that sound "unique" to humans.
-This helps to avoid the "common" pitfall above.
+- GPT excels at generating **text that sounds like a real conversation**, can be adapted to new domains, and can generate coherent new responses even with the same input.
-- If the model is trained in a generalizable way, it can be used to generate text in a way that can be useful to humans without needing specific scripted answers.
+- A GPT model trained in a generalizable way could be useful to humans without needing specific scripted answers.
 - Some caveats:
-  - how does the model know how to respond to a given input?
+  - how would a model know how to respond to a given input?
-  - Further, how can the model tailor its response to a given speaker?
+  - Further, how would the model tailor its response to a given speaker?
   - how long is a single "response"?
-How does the model know when to stop?
+How would a model know when to stop?
-  - how does the model know to stay consistently on topic/with the speaker?
+  - how would a model know to stay consistently on topic/with the speaker?
 - Separating the conversational messages with "tokens/labels" helps solve the above concerns.
   - The model learns to generate these **structure labels** as part of the training process and generates them as part of inference.
   - Isolating a single response becomes easy: